pkp/pkp-docs/readme.md

 ### [Your resource title](http://link-to-resource.com)
 ```

-Add a short description below it.
+Add a short description below it, and link to the resource.

 ```
-This resource will help you accomplish X.
+This resource will help you accomplish X. [View Now](http://link-to-resource.com)
 ```

 ### Create multiple sections in your resource card